SAP-samples/s4hana-ext-approve-payment-data/README.md

 Requirements
 -------------
-- An SAP Cloud Platform subaccount in the Neo environment with the Workflow, Portal and SAP Web IDE Full Stack services enabled.
+- An SAP Business Technology Platform (BTP) subaccount in the Neo environment with the Workflow, Portal and SAP Web IDE Full Stack services enabled.
 - An SAP S/4HANA Cloud tenant. **This is a commercial paid product.**

 Download and Installation